 Q. How do you persuade an employer that you’ve got the skills they want?

-A. Find out what skills they want, then (if you've got them) say so!
+A. Find out what skills they want, then use your CV and cover letter to show you've got them.

-10 steps to telling an employer what they want to hear:
+Instead, follow these 10 steps to tell them what they want to hear:

-- Read the job ad and/or person spec carefully and underline all the ‘key words’ relating to the skills, experiences and personal qualities required.
+1. Read the job ad and/or person spec carefully and underline all the key words relating to the skills, experiences and personal qualities required.

-- Now go through the key words and circle the ones that you can, in all honesty, say that you have.
-Ignore the ones that you don’t have – but if there are a lot of these then you should probably reconsider whether you’re likely to be successful.
+2. Now go through the key words and circle the ones that you can honestly say that you have.
+Ignore the ones that you don’t have - though if there are lots of them, you should probably reconsider whether it's worth you applying.
 As a rough guide, you should be able to say ‘yes’ to at least 80% of the requirements.

-- Are there any key words which are true of you/your experience but that you hadn’t previously included in your CV?
-Find a way to add them in now, with evidence if appropriate.
+4. Are there any of the employer's key words which are relevant to you, but that you hadn’t previously included in your CV?
+Find a way to add them in now, again adding examples if you can.

-- Are there elements of your CV that are irrelevant to this job application?
-For example, do you have experience of events management as well as the social media duties required by the job spec?
-Minimise or delete anything irrelevant – it just gets in the way of making the relevant parts of your CV stand out.
+7. Another thing to think about is whether bits of your CV are irrelevant to this job.
+For example, do you have events management experience, as well as the social media duties required by the job spec?
+If you minimise or delete anything that isn't really relevant, it will help the parts that are stand out.

-- Now write your covering letter, following a similar approach.
-Choose 2 to 4 of the employer’s requirements that you are brilliant at.
-Echo the key words from the job spec.
+8. Now write your cover letter, following a similar approach.
+Include two to four of the employer’s requirements that you feel are your strengths, and mirror the wording used in the job spec.

-- Finally, ‘part time’ or ‘flexible hours’ are not key words in the employer’s requirements!
-Never say, during the job application process, that you’re applying for the job because of the part time or flexible hours.
+10. Finally, even though attitudes towards remote and flexible working have shifted as a result of the pandemic, ‘part-time’ or ‘flexible hours’ are unlikely to be key words for the employer.
+So never say that you’re applying for the job because it offers part-time or flexible hours.
 It’s all about proving you’re the best candidate for the job, and the working hours are not relevant to that.

-This step by step approach will mean that every job application takes you twice as long as it did previously!
-But it should prove worth the effort.
+This step by step approach will mean that every job application takes you longer - but it's likely to be worth the effort.
+Good luck!